kanishkb1/Medium_Blog_Notebooks/README.md

 # Medium_Blog_Notebooks
-This contain all Jupyter notebooks used for blogs on Data Science Medium.
+This contain all Jupyter notebooks used for blogs on Data Science domain at Medium-blogging website.